 Let’s say you’re developing a plugin that registers a shortcode so that a user can output some kind of form in his posts.
 Now, the user wants to output the form in one of his widget area’s.
-One way to accomplish this would be to explicitly create a widget for it, add some fields like ‘text_before’ and ‘text_after’ and use that to output and add some before and after text to the form.
+One way to accomplish this would be to explicitly create a widget for it, add some fields like ‘text_before’ and ‘text_after’ and use that to output the form along with some text before and after the actual form.

 By default, shortcodes in text widgets are not enabled in WordPress.
 However, since the text from a text widget runs trough a filter called ‘widget_text’, enabling them would be pretty easy.
 In short,everything that’s needed is one simple line of code:

 Just using this line of code could lead to some problems though.
-Best thing would be to add a priority so that do_shortcode runs after wpautop (the function that converts linebreaks into paragraph’s).
-Looking at wp-includes/shortcodes.php you’ll find that the default shortcode filter priorty is 11 so that is what we’re gonna pass as a 3rd parameter.
+Best thing would be to add a priority so that do_shortcode runs after wpautop (the function that converts linebreaks into paragraphs).
+Looking at wp-includes/shortcodes.php you’ll find that the default filter priority for shortcodes in posts is 11.
+We will use the same priority for our shortcodes inside text widgets as well.

-Now, to ensure that the output of the shortcode function does not get wrapped in <p> tags because of wpautop it is best to add one more filter, ‘shortcode_unautop‘.
+To ensure that the output of our shortcode callback is not wrapped in paragraph tags, it is best to run one more function on the widget text, ‘shortcode_unautop‘.

 add_filter( 'widget_text', 'shortcode_unautop'); add_filter( 'widget_text', 'do_shortcode', 11);

-Note for less tech savvy readers: the above snippet goes into your theme’s functions.php file.
+Note: the above snippet goes into your theme its functions.php file.

 If you’re a plugin author and you have a custom widget, another way to enable shortcodes inside your widget is to run the content trough the do_shortcode function.
 So, let’s say your Widget’s content is stored inside a variable called $text, you’ll pass this variable as a parameter to the do_shortcode function.